 Best time to visit: August-September

 This two-lane road winds through Maine’s rich woodlands and along its rocky shores, promising a journey of beauty, whim and wonder.
-Following route 3, the 40-mile scenic byway begins in Trenton, heads south onto Mount Desert Island and then to Bar Harbor, a quaint seaside village buzzing with history and beautiful coastal views.
+Following Route 3, the 40-mile scenic byway begins in Trenton then heads south onto Mount Desert Island and lastly to Bar Harbor, a quaint seaside village buzzing with history and beautiful coastal views.